-Obviously there’s a mix of art and science involved here.
+Obviously, there is a mix of art and science involved here.
 If appropriate inputs (expected cash flows) are used, the output (current intrinsic value) is objective.
-But since the inputs are future expected cash flows, there is uncertainty in those figures and it requires reasonably accurate estimates to be useful.
+But since the inputs are future expected cash flows, there is uncertainty in those figures, and it requires reasonably accurate estimates to be useful.

 Enter the Dividend Discount Model

-You can take that same approach, and tailor it specifically for analyzing a stock that pays good dividends, and this is the Dividend Discount Model.
+You can take that same approach, and tailor it specifically for analyzing a stock that pays dividends.
+This method is the Dividend Discount Model (DDM).
 It’s also called the Dividend Growth Model, and the most straightforward form is called the Gordon Growth Model.

 The DDM is based on the exact same idea, except that the share of stock represents what we’re valuing, and all future dividends represent all future cash flows of that share.
 The value of the stock is equal to the sum of the net present value of all future dividends.

 For example, let’s say you’re analyzing a share of stock that pays $0.50 in dividends per quarter, or $2.00 per year.
-Furthermore, it’s a dividend aristocrat that has raised the dividend consecutively every single year for 25 years or more.
-You look over its history, and find that it has increased the dividend by an average of 8% per year over the course of several decades, but that the growth is slowing down.
+Furthermore, it’s a dividend king that has raised the dividend consecutively every single year for 50 years or more.
+You look over its history and find that it has increased the dividend by an average of 8% per year over the course of several decades, but that the growth is slowing down.
 So, you estimate that the dividend will continue to grow by an average of only 5% per year going forward.

-If you desire an 11% rate of return on your money, which would represent pretty good returns, then you can use that as your discount rate.
-So for example, when the $2 in dividends goes up to $2.10 next year (because it grew by 5%), this $2.10 is only worth $1.89 to you today, because if you had $1.89 today, then you could turn it into $2.10 in a year if you could compound it by 11% during that period.
+If you desire an 11% annual rate of return on your money, which would represent a very good return, then you can use that as your discount rate.
+Using the discounting concept, when the $2 in dividends goes up to $2.10 next year (because it grew by 5%), this $2.10 is only worth $1.89 to you today.
+If you had $1.89 today, then you could turn it into $2.10 in a year if you could compound it by 11% during that period.